Dynamic Discount Value Builder

 CHEAPEST_ORDER_ITEM_AMOUNT

-Cheapest order item subtotal Returns the subtotal of cheapest line items in the order; for stacked discounts, each additional discount is based on the result obtained after calculating the previous discount.
+Cheapest order item subtotal Returns the subtotal of the cheapest line items in the order; for stacked discounts, each additional discount is based on the result obtained after calculating the previous discount.
 Read more.

 Cheapest Order Item Subtotal Operand Example in Formula Builder